Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Biocatalyst/Readme.md

 ### BiocatalystSelfProduced

-basic info about the self producted biocatalyst
+Important information to characterize the biocatalyst and to describe it clearly.

 - __name*__
   - Type: string